Vindair/CP317-W2018-G3/README.md

 ### Developer Notes
 #### Running Subby (Development)
   * Install PostgreSQL with the default admin user settings, reachable at localhost:
-    * DB Name: subby
+    * DB Name: subby, use PSQL cmd line to create database with code `CREATE DATABASE subby;`
     * User: postgres
     * Password: postgres
     * Port: 5432
   * Ensure `python` and `pip` are installed (or the appropriate python 3.X and python3-pip for your platform).
 From the project directory, run `pip install -r requirements.txt`.
 Windows users need to put python and python/scripts path to the path of system variables before using python and pip in command line.
   * Check migrations with `python manage.py makemigrations --settings=subby_project.settings.development` first.
   * Ensure that migrations have been performed; run `python manage.py migrate --settings=subby_project.settings.development`.
   * From the project directory, run `python manage.py runserver --settings=subby_project.settings.development`.
-Subby will be running at `http://127.0.0.1:8000`. 'localhost:8000' will be rejected by recaptcha.
+Subby will be running at `http://127.0.0.1:8000`. `localhost:8000` will be rejected by recaptcha.
   * To create a super user run `python manage.py createsuperuser --settings=subby_project.settings.development`.
 You will now be able to login using the info you enter.

 #### Testing